MaterializeInc/materialize/doc/developer/design/20231204_query_lifecycle_events_logging.md

 * Time for all transitive source (in the storage sense) dependencies to reach the selected timestamp
 * Time for compute dependencies to reach that timestamp
-* Time for the query to finish executing (this includes the top-level computation as well as returning its results to `environmentd`)
+* Time for the statement to finish executing (this includes the top-level computation as well as returning its results to `environmentd`)
 * Time for us to flush all results to the network.